 The purpose of this paper is to examine the ways in which Bain, Kitzhaber, and Berlin to writing pedagogy by providing a definition of rhetoric, and Bain’s 1890 work “TITLE HERE” provides a definition of rhetoric that continues to exemplify the move away from faculty psychology, (???) and gives special attention to the paragraph.
 The paragraph, for Bain, is particularly important in teaching writing.
-In Kitzaber’s “TITLE HERE” published in 195? provides a historical overview of changes in writing curriculum and pedagogy from 1850 to 1950.
-Kitz provides specific information about the impact of Bain’s work on the paragraph.
+In Kitzaber’s “TITLE HERE” published in 1953 provides a historical overview of changes in writing curriculum and pedagogy from 1850 to 1950.
+Kitzaber provides specific information about the impact of Bain’s work on the paragraph.
 (FIX) Similar to Kitzhaber, Berlin provides an overview of writing pedagogy and curriculum from 1900-1985.
 The works of Bain, Kitzhaber, and Berlin continue to contribute to writing pedagogy______?

 Bain’s definition of rhetoric moves it beyond oratory.
 He defines rhetoric as “the means whereby language, spoken or written, may be rendered effective” (p.
 1146).
 This definition specifically views rhetoric as an art practiced in both oral and written forms.
 This definition also explains Bain’s attention given to attempts made to “methodize” instruction of composition.
-If the purpose of rhetoric is to be effective, then it is understandable that his view of the teacher as the trainer (p. ???).
+If the purpose of rhetoric is to be effective, then, for Bain, the role of the teacher as the trainer… (p. ???).
 Because Bain believes improving the writing of students is difficult as a result of limited and/or limiting knowledge of language on account of it “resulting from the practice of a life” and as such composition instructors must find ways to condense lessons.
 Understanding this issue as a limitation to writing instruction Bain pushes for instructors to focus on the paragraph as a means to teach writing effectively.
 The paragraph, according to Bain, “PARAGRAPH QUOTE”

 Bain introduces the method of prescribing paragraphs.
 He sees this practice as leading to the student understanding in their mind what is good composition.
 These paragraphs that exemplify good composition would not only help students understand what is good composition, but also how to unburden the student from what Bain refers to as “finding matter as well as language” (p.
 1146).
 Bain prioritizes the paragraph because it “has a plan dictated by the nature of the composition” (p.
 1148).
 Bain’s approach and understanding of rhetoric, according to Lunsford, suggests, “he looked upon rhetoric primarily as an analytic study of style, its causes, and its effects” (p.293).
 Lunsford’s observation is evident in his section on paragraphs.
 Not only does Bain view them as means to teach good composition, but he pays great attention to style.
 If “every pertinent statement has a suitable place; in that place, it contributes to the general effect,” then I think he also values the relationship between style and arrangement.
+Bain’s definition of rhetoric would later be contested and impact writing pedagogy

 In 1893 a general consensus is reached, and rhetoric is thus defined as “the art of communication” (p.
 149).
 Ultimately, these shifts lead scholars in rhetoric to address the social aspect of writing, the practice of writing, and other areas explored during this transitional phase.